styluslabs/maps/README.md

 * builds for iOS, Windows, and Mac
 * 3D terrain and globe view
-* integrate Valhalla for offline routing
+* integrate [Valhalla](https://github.com/valhalla/valhalla/) for offline routing
 * Use QuickJS javascript engine instead of Duktape
 * pmtiles support

 ### Internationalization ###

 Tangram-ES supports RTL text and complex shaping through Harfbuzz and Freetype.
-However, since the ugui library used for the application's GUI does not (yet), this support is not enabled by default in the application (which incidentally reduces the executable size by almost 50%).
-Set the TANGRAM_USE_FONTCONTEXT_STB cmake option to OFF to restore RTL and complex shaping for the map display.
+However, the ugui library used for the GUI does not (yet), so this support is not enabled by default in the application (which incidentally reduces the executable size by almost 50%).
+Set the `TANGRAM_USE_FONTCONTEXT_STB` cmake option to OFF to restore RTL and complex shaping for the map display.
 Note that such text will not be displayed correctly in the GUI, e.g., when showing place information.

 ### Application data ##